bespoken/bespoken-docs/dashboard/manage-organization.md

 ---

 # Organization Management
 Use this page to invite team members to your organization so that you can share your Bespoken account and work on tests together.
-To access this page, simply click on the three dots menu in the upper right corner of the page and click on "Manage" under your organization name.
+To access this page, simply click on the "Manage" button next to your organization name in the lower left corner of the page.

 ![Organization page](../assets/images/dashboard/org-management.png)